yaronn/pg.log/README.md

    log_statement = 'all'
 `````

-now restart postgres, issue some query, and see that it is written to the log.
+Now restart postgres, issue some query, and see that it is written to the log.
 By default, logs will be written to PGDATA/pg_log.
 You can query for your PGDATA folder location with "show data_directory;".

-You can find more information on configuring postgres logs here [here](http://stackoverflow.com/questions/722221/how-to-log-postgres-sql-queries) and [here](http://www.postgresql.org/docs/9.3/static/runtime-config-logging.html).
+You can find more information on configuring postgres logs [here](http://stackoverflow.com/questions/722221/how-to-log-postgres-sql-queries) and [here](http://www.postgresql.org/docs/9.3/static/runtime-config-logging.html).

 ## Running the server